Halloween is that time of the year when all pranks and scares are fair and free for all.

 $34,806,812

-The film has been praised for its most scientifically accurate portrayal and depiction of the whole process.
+The film has been widely praised for its scientific authenticity and realistic depiction of space missions.

 AdventureMysterySci-Fi